collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Clone the shared repository, which will now be the remote "origin"
 * Make our changes, push the changes back to the shared repository
 * Submit the pull request
-* In this situation, the shared repository is our origin

 <!--
 We will talk later about fetching changes